HL7/fhir-shorthand/input/pagecontent/index.md

 * {rule statement}
 ```

-There are approximately a dozen types of rules in FSH.
 The [formal syntax of rules](reference.html#rules-for-profiles-extensions-and-instances) are given in the [FSH Language reference](reference.html).
-Here is a summary:
+Here is a summary of some of the more important rules in FSH:

 * **Assignment rules** are used to set fixed values in instances and required patterns in profiles.
 For example: